DarkGhostHunter/OpenWRT-NSS-Full/README.md

 > [!NOTE]
 >
 > If it doesn't work, execute `chmod +x build.sh` to make the script executable.

-4. Grab a cup of coffee and be ready to dive into the never-ending oddisey of building a custom OpenWRT firmware for sake of pErFoRmAnCe.
+4. Grab a cup of coffee and be ready to dive into the never-ending oddisey of building a custom OpenWRT firmware for sake of _pErFoRmAnCe_.

 5. Follow OpenWRT instructions to [flash your device](https://openwrt.org/toh/dynalink/dl-wrx36), or do the usual _SysUpgrade_.